abraham-arbelaez/abraham-arbelaez.github.io/_teaching/2024-spring-stat-703.md

 Statistical concepts and methods basic to experimental research in the natural sciences; hypothetical populations; estimation of parameters; confidence intervals; parametric and nonparametric tests of hypotheses; linear regression; correlation; one-way analysis of variance; t-test; chi-square test.
 (3 credit hours) Offered: Fall, Spring, Summer.

+## Useful links for Students:

+-

+-

+-